awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-simple-ad.md

 # Launch a WorkSpace Using Simple AD<a name="launch-workspace-simple-ad"></a>

-Amazon WorkSpaces enables you to provision virtual, cloud\-based Microsoft Windows desktops for your users, known as *WorkSpaces*\.
+Workspaces enables you to provision virtual, cloud\-based Microsoft Windows desktops for your users, known as *WorkSpaces*\.

-Amazon WorkSpaces uses directories to store and manage information for your WorkSpaces and users\.
+Workspaces uses directories to store and manage information for your WorkSpaces and users\.
 For your directory, you can choose from Simple AD, AD Connector, or AWS Directory Service for Microsoft Active Directory, also known as AWS Managed Microsoft AD\.
 In addition, you can establish a trust relationship between your AWS Managed Microsoft AD directory and your on\-premises domain\.

 In this tutorial, we launch a WorkSpace that uses Simple AD\.
-For tutorials that use the other options, see [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md)\.
+For tutorials that use the other options, see [Launch a Virtual Desktop Using Workspaces](launch-workspaces-tutorials.md)\.

 **Topics**
 + [Before You Begin](#prereqs-simple-ad)